mark-cooper/cscli/README.md

 ----------

 ```
+# for now use module from github
+npm install mark-cooper/cscli -g
-cscli setup # not yet
+cscli setup
 ```

 **Import**